os-fpga/Raptor_Tools/python_tools/README.md

 ## Intro

-This directory contains a bash script to create virtual envrironment for Litex python packages at build stage and clone the virtaul the environment to install directory.
+This directory contains a bash script to create virtual envrironment for Litex python packages at build stage and clone the virtaul environment to install directory.

 ## Dependencies: